For daily wit & wisdom, sign up for the Almanac newsletter.

 Earthshine is most apparent in the few days before and after a New Moon when you’ll see a thin crescent Moon in the night sky.
-(When is the New Moon this month?
-Look on your Moon Phase Calendar!)
+See the Moon Phase Calendar!

 The best time of the day to see Earthshine is in the evening following sunset—or, view before dawn.
 And the best time of the year to experience this phenomenon is in late winter and early spring.